 Address: Istiklal Cad.
 Sadri Alisik Sokak, No: 42 Beyoglu Istanbul.

 It is located on the right hand side of Sadri Alisik, across the small mosque (Huseyin Aga Camii) on Istiklal Avenue.
-It is comparatively cheaper than other transvestite clubs and mostly patronized by young ghetto boys who like Tgirls and she-males, as well as some gay men and queers on weekend nights who like this type of boys.
-Besides regular transvestites, this is where you can see drag-queens and cross-dressers usually on Saturday nights.
+It is comparatively cheaper than other transvestite clubs and mostly patronized by young ghetto boys who like Tgirls and she-males, as well as some gay men and flamboyant queers on weekend nights who like this type of boys.
+Besides regular transvestites, this is where you can see cross-dressers usually on Saturday nights.
 Do not go here with a lot of money and watch your wallet.

 Club 17 - 23:00-05:00